9. Minerals: A Complete Guide to Types, Functions, and Deficiency Diseases

 2. Trace Minerals (Microminerals)

-Required in small amounts (less than 100 mg/day) but still essential.
+Required in small amounts (less than 100 mg/day) but still essential for health.
+These minerals are often components of enzymes and hormones.

 • Iron